palexander/dreamback/README.md

 Dreamback is the easiest way to automate your backups on dreamhost.
 Dreamhost does not guarantee their backups of your users (though they've saved me with backups before), so it's best to run backups yourself.

+## This is alpha quality software.
+Please report issues if you have them.

 Using Dreamback is easy:

 1. Create a user on dreamhost to schedule your backups